Career

 2. Use Silence as a Tool

 After making a proposal, resist the urge to immediately add explanations.
 Deliberate silence gives the other party time to think while projecting confidence in your offer.
-(Books on negotiation can also be helpful)
+(Books on negotiation can also be helpful) Many people cannot tolerate silence and end up volunteering concessions.
+Books on negotiation can also be helpful.

 3. Expand Options with "If-Then" Proposals